shixiongyu/CASAS_Dissertation_Code/README.md

 All three methods use the same participant-grouped held-out folds.
 The process-mining analysis is descriptive and is not a third classifier.

-Their row counts are Sensor `11,584`, Room/Action `3,166` and Room Path `515`.
-They are written under `software/outputs/reproduction/`.
+The verified event-log snapshots contain Sensor `11,584`, Room/Action `3,166` and Room Path `515` rows.
+Reproduced outputs are written under `software/outputs/reproduction/`.

 ## Scope